ASMDlab/TOPLSM/README.md

 ## Overview
-This project contains the codes for 3D topology optimization design using the parameterized level-set method, which is developed by the *Advanced Strcuture and Material Design ([ASMD Lab](https://www.x-mol.com/groups/wei_peng?lang=en))* at the *South China University of Technology ([SCUT](https://www.scut.edu.cn/en/))*.
+This project contains the codes for 2D and 3D topology optimization design using the parameterized level-set method, which is developed by the *Advanced Strcuture and Material Design ([ASMD Lab](https://www.x-mol.com/groups/wei_peng?lang=en))* at the *South China University of Technology ([SCUT](https://www.scut.edu.cn/en/))*.

 The current codes only consider the minimum compliance design under linear elastic assumptions.
 However, it is easy to extend them to design problems of other disciplines, such as the compliant mechanisms and metamaterials.
-The basic codes for 2D minimum compliance design can be found from the appendix of this [educational paper](https://link.springer.com/article/10.1007/s00158-018-1904-8).
+The basic theories of the parameterized level set method and the instructions for the 2D codes can be found from this [educational paper](https://link.springer.com/article/10.1007/s00158-018-1904-8).

-For more information about the basic theory and latest development of the parameterized level-set method, we recommend users to visit [our website](https://www.x-mol.com/groups/wei_peng?lang=en).
+For more information about the latest development of the parameterized level-set method, we recommend users to visit [our website](https://www.x-mol.com/groups/wei_peng?lang=en).
 If you have any questions related to these codes, please feel free to contact us through this GitHub account or directly communicate with Prof. Peng Wei (ctpwei@scut.edu.cn), the leader of this project.

 ### Update